simonnickel/snap-navigation/README.md

 Define the navigation structure of your SwiftUI app decoupled from it's presentation.

-The package provides `SnapNavigationScreen` to define Screens and `SnapNavigationProvider` to build a structure of Screens to navigate between. `SnapNavigationView` presents it and manages the `Navigator`, which can be used to deeplink to each Screen.

 [![Documentation][documentation badge]][documentation]

 [documentation]: https://swiftpackageindex.com/simonnickel/snap-navigation/main/documentation/snapnavigation
 [documentation badge]: https://img.shields.io/badge/Documentation-DocC-blue

 SnapNavigation allows you to define the navigation hierarchy of your app in a generic way.
 Screens can be displayed by selection, pushes (on selected or current modal stack) or modal presentation.
-It also allows to deeplink to a specific Screen with the whole hierarchy being created.
+It also allows to deeplink to a specific Screen with the whole hierarchy being setup.

+The package provides `SnapNavigationScreen` to setup Screens and `SnapNavigationProvider` to define how to navigate between them.

-The presentation of that definition is independent and could easily be replaced by a different style.
+The presentation is independent and could easily be replaced by a different style.
 The `SnapNavigationView` shows the Screens in a SwiftUI TabView with sidebar when suitable.
+It manages the `Navigator`, which can be used to trigger navigation actions.

 Supports:
  - iOS, iPadOS, macOS
  - iPadOS SplitView, resizing without loosing state
  - DynamicType

- // TODO: Keyboard Navigation, better accessibility feature support, Multi window, Sidebar reordering
+ // TODO: keyboard navigation, better accessibility support, multi window, sidebar reordering

-## Setup

-Steps to setup the package ...

-Setup GitHub page: Add Description and Topics, uncheck Packages and Deployments Add to Swift Package Index
+Add to Swift Package Index
 Update Badge and Documentation urls in README.md